lantanagroup/trifolia/README.md

 - Visual Studio 2012 or 2015 (at least Express for Web)
 - SQL Server 2012 or newer
-- Create a SQL database named "templatedb" (or give it a custom name and update the web.config respectively)
-- Create a SQL server alias to your instance of SQL server called "MSQLSERVER" (or update the web.config to use your own instance name)
-- Run DB installation script (TODO: new installation script yet to be created)
+- Run DB installation script
 - Seed the database (TODO)
 - Restore all NuGet packages either manually using "nuget restore" or via Visual Studio
 - Build all projects in the solution